masasam/dotfiles/README.md

   In principle the package of Arch is a policy to build from the source of vanilla
   not to patch     It is good because Arch unique problems are unlikely

 - It is light !!
-After installing Emacs Terminal Chrome and launching an image htop
+After installing Emacs Terminal chromium and launching an image htop

 ![top](https://raw.githubusercontent.com/masasam/image/image/top.png)